khds17/khds17/README.md

 Hi there!
 It is a pleasure have you here in my profile.

 My name is Kauan Henrique, I am from Sumaré/Brazil.
 I have been working as QA Tester since May of 2019.
-Since 2021 I have held the Certified Tester Foundation Level Certification.
+Since 2021 I have CTFL certification by BSTQB.

-## Experiences
+## Work Experiences

 ### Testing